Communities Without Borders

 CWB Board of Directors in U.S.

-Peter Smith, President and Co-founder; Principal, Global Urban Solutions, Advisory Council United Nations of Greater Boston.
+Peter Smith, President and Co-founder: Principal, Global Urban Solutions, Advisory Council United Nations of Greater Boston.
 Peter and his wife, Helen, typically travel to Zambia each year to meet with school leaders and our Zambia board.

 Louis F. Licht III, Vice President, Treasurer, is a retired U.S. diplomat who has served in five countries and Washington DC, and a former journalist.